Bay Freeway (Seattle): Civil suit and special election

 The final environmental impact statement for the project was published by the City of Seattle Department of Engineering on January 24, 1972, two weeks before the election.
 It included three alternatives, all elevated between Valley and Mercer streets from Aurora Avenue to I-5.
 Construction would begin the following spring, with a completion date in early 1975.
 A rapid transit alternative was deemed "not probable in the near future" for the corridor, though express bus service was considered.
 A depressed roadway was rejected outright, as it could only achieve a grade of 6% at 3,000 ft, required a larger amount of right-of-way acquisition and relocation of utilities, and it was located below the water table, making it too expensive to be feasible.

-Referendum 1, which sought approval of the Bay Freeway, was rejected by a margin of 52,748 to 42,502 on February 8, 1972, effectively cancelling the project.
+Referendum 1, which sought approval of the Bay Freeway, was rejected by a margin of 52,748 to 42,502 on February 8, 1972, effectively canceling the project.
 In the aftermath of the vote, opponents of the project urged the city council to look into alternate solutions for the "Mercer Street mess".

 The Seattle City Council officially terminated the Bay Freeway project by passing an ordinance on May 1, 1972, to halt condemnation proceedings related to properties in the freeway's proposed corridor.